 Given today’s fast paced and often unhealthy life and lifestyles, health insurance has become a necessity.
 For taking care of expenses arising due to different kinds of medical emergencies, health insurance can be your best friend.
-However, individuals who are suffering from any pre-existing medical conditions may not always find the insurance coverage they may be seeking.
+However, individuals who are suffering from any pre-existing medical conditions may not always they may be seeking.

 What is a Pre-Existing Condition?